whipowill/wow-acore-mod-nerf-herder/README.md

 # Nerf Herder

-An AzerothCore module for nerfing various NPCs throughout the game for various reasons.
+An AzerothCore module for nerfing faction NPCs to promote world PvP.

-This mod is intended for private servers limited to Vanilla or TBC who need an easy fix for NPCs throughout Azeroth, such as town guards, over the maximum level.
+This mod was initially intended for private servers limited to Vanilla or TBC who needed an easy fix for NPCsover the maximum player level, such as town guards.

-But what's more, it brings back burning and pillaging to the game by flagging all NPCs of both factions as PvP and granting honor for each one that you kill.
+But it became more of a world PvP mod, adding burning and pillaging to the game by flagging all NPCs of both factions as PvP and granting honor and world buffs for killing them.

-No MySQL queries are used.
-No effect in dungeons or raids.
+Does not affect world database.
+Does not affect dungeons or raids.

 ![Nerf Herder](https://i.imgur.com/gbW2964.jpg)